-- You go to see your doctor with a puzzling ailment. - Your doctor tells you that it is characteristic of a disease that is affecting 1% of the population and if you have - There is a simple test she can perform which is accurate 79% of the time (that is, 21% of the time it gives false positives).
+- You go to see your doctor with a puzzling ailment - Your doctor tells you that it is characteristic of a disease that is affecting 1% of the population and if you have the disease, it means certain death - There is a simple test she can perform which is accurate 79% of the time (that is, 21% of the time it gives false positives).
 You agree to the test. - Now your doctor looks really worried.
 The test came back positive - How worried should you be?
 How likely are you to die? - Answer: your risk of death is 8%!